MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR56edfa33b27e3cf-Special-Rules-Determining-Capital-Gains-Losses/section-1.1275-1.md

 (ii) *Analysis.* A maximum payout provision exists because if E survives beyond April 1, 2018, E will receive no further distributions under the contract.
 The period of time from the annuity starting date (April 1, 1998) to the termination date (April 1, 2018) is 20 years.
 Because this 20-year period is more than twice as long as E's life expectancy on April 1, 1998, the maximum payout provision qualifies for the exception in paragraph (j)(6)(iii) of this section.
 Accordingly, the existence of this maximum payout provision does not prevent the contract from being described in section 1275(a)(1)(B)(i).

-(7) *Decreasing payout provision* - (i) *General rule.* If the amount of distributions during any contract year (other than the last year during which distributions are made) may be less than the amount of distributions during the preceding year, this possibility can significantly reduce the probability that total distributions under the contract will increase commensurately with the longevity of the annuitant (or annuitants).
+(7) *Decreasing payout provision*—(i) *General rule.* If the amount of distributions during any contract year (other than the last year during which distributions are made) may be less than the amount of distributions during the preceding year, this possibility can significantly reduce the probability that total distributions under the contract will increase commensurately with the longevity of the annuitant (or annuitants).
 Thus, the existence of this possibility causes the contract to fail to be described in section 1275(a)(1)(B)(i).

 (ii) *Exception for certain variable distributions.* Notwithstanding paragraph (j)(7)(i) of this section, if an annuity contract provides that the amount of each distribution must increase and decrease in accordance with investment experience, cost of living indices, or similar fluctuating criteria, then the possibility that the amount of a distribution may decrease for this reason does not significantly reduce the probability that the distributions under the contract will increase commensurately with the longevity of the annuitant (or annuitants).